MORPH-DSLAM: Model Order Reduction for PHysics-based Deformable SLAM: Problem Formulation

 \subsection{Constitutive equations}

-The last ingredient to describe the whole mechanical process is to define its constitutive nature.
-In this work we consider hyperelastic material laws instead of linear elasticity, which is well known to produce artificial gainings in volumen when large deformations occur.
-Hyperelastic materials are those whose stress-strain relationship derives from a strain energy density function $W$.
+The last ingredient to describe the whole mechanical process is to define its constitutive nature. { In this work we consider hyperelastic material laws instead of linear elasticity, as linear materials may introduce artificial increments in volume when large deformations occur.} Hyperelastic materials are those whose stress-strain relationship derives from a strain energy density function $W$.
 For these materials, the second Piola-Kirchhoff tensor $\bs{S}$ can be obtained from the strain energy density function $W$ as

 Adding Eq.~(\ref{Eq:DerivEnergy}) into Eq.~(\ref{Eq:WeakForm}), the problem to solve by using finite element methods \cite{Fish:2007aa} is

 where $\bs{\mathsf C}$ is the fourth-order constitutive tensor.
 Section~\ref{Sec:Experims} shows a practical example of hyperelastic materials.